postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/integration-with-travis.md

     Because Travis CI doesn’t know where Newman is located, you need to update the `PATH`.
 In this example, the `newman` tool is located in the `.bin` folder which is in the `node_modules` folder.

-    For this example, your `.travis.yml` file would look like the following:
+    For this example, your `.travis.yml` file will look like the following:

     ```bash
     language: node_js